 1. Right to a Habitable Rental Unit

-Lessees have the right to a habitable rental unit with safe plumbing and heating systems, working electrical appliances, sturdy railings, flooring, and staircases, and adequate waterproofing.
-The unit must also have proper locks and security systems in place, as well as an operable deadbolt on each main swinging entry door of the unit.
+Lessees have the right to a habitable rental unit under California tenant law, which means the property must meet basic living and safety standards.
+This includes proper plumbing and heating systems, working electrical systems, sturdy railings, safe flooring and staircases, and adequate waterproofing.
+The unit must also have proper locks and security systems in place, including an operable deadbolt on each main entry door.

 2. Protection Against Discrimination